 - in the former groups I and II, which existed until 1 April 2001.

 In accordance with specific criteria laid down by law, reductions of the standard retirement ages are also granted to politically-persecuted persons, the blind and the disabled.

-Non-contributory periods, such as periods when disability pension or temporary working incapacity benefit were paid, full-time university courses attendance (on condition of graduation), and conscript service or periods served as enlisted, mobilised or prisoner of war are counted when calculating old-age pensions and old-age pensions granted at a reduced standard age.
+Non-contributory periods, such as periods when child-raising leave, invalidity pension or temporary work incapacity benefit were paid, full-time university courses attendance (on condition of graduation), and conscript service or periods served as enlisted, mobilised or prisoner of war are counted when calculating old-age pensions and old-age pensions granted at a reduced standard age.

-In the public pension system, the amount of old-age pension is calculated on the basis of the contribution period achieved along the applicant's career, the level of income that was used to calculate social insurance contributions, and the value of a pension point.
-Since 1 January 2018, the value of a pension point is RON 1,000 and will increase to RON 1,100 from 1 July 2018.
+In the public pension system, the amount of old-age pension is calculated on the basis of the contribution period achieved along the applicant's career, the level of income that was used to calculate social insurance contributions, and the value of a pension point (i.e. RON 1,586 since January 2022).

 This pension is calculated on the basis of a system of points, which are monthly calculated by dividing the gross wage or insured income of the applicant to the gross average wage earned at national level which is reported by the National Institute for Statistics for each month.